selcuksert/task-manager/docker/compose/app/web/README.md

 # Task Management UI

-This UI comprises of ReactJS UI to simulate a basic task management portal and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This UI comprises of ReactJS and React Hooks to simulate a basic task management portal and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts